Citronfly/Cabac/README.md

 # How to write a messege

-1. click on the big box in the buttom
+1. click on the big box in the bottom
-2. write your messenge
+2. write your message
 3. press enter or click on the box with the text "send"

 #Concept Names